-History comes full cycle in Liberia – Vanguard
+Abdulsalami Abubakar lauds Peaceful transition of power in Liberia – Vanguard

 |